Get customized results?

 Which states offer the cheapest fuel costs for drivers?
 That depends on whether you are driving a traditional gas-powered vehicle or an electric vehicle (EV).
 Gas prices and electricity rates vary by state and change monthly.

-Drivers in California paid the most for their gasoline on October 7 $4.68 per gallon.
-That’s 3 cents more than Californians paid in September 4 and 47.4% higher than the national average.
-Drivers in Mississippi paid the least per gallon on October 7, with an average price of $2.68, which is 15.7% lower than the national average.
+Drivers in Hawaii paid the most for their gasoline on November 7 $4.58 per gallon.
+That is the same price Hawaiians paid on October 7 and 47.3% higher than the national average.
+Drivers in Oklahoma paid the least per gallon on November 7, with an average price of $2.64, which is 15% lower than the national average.

 By the numbers